Gnjilane killings: Trials

 The War Crime Chamber of the Appellate Court in Belgrade quashed the verdict on 7 December 2011 and set the case for a retrial.
-On 19 September 2012, the group was sentenced to a combined 116 years in prison.
+On 19 September 2012, the group, which by then totaled 11 individuals, was sentenced to a combined 116 years in prison.
 Meanwhile, Fazli Ajdari, Rexhep Aliu, Shaqir Shaqiri, Idriz Aliu and Ramadan Halimi, who were previously on the run, were cleared of all charges and the international warrant for their arrest was revoked.
 Shemsi Nuhui, who was extradited to Serbia in May 2012, was also released.
+The presiding judge noted however, that while the court accepted the testimonies of the protected witnesses as authentic, it acknowledged discrepancies in their accounts.
+Furthermore, while the witnesses described the events in Gjilan, they were not specific to the events outlined in the indictment, and they did not name the specific defendants as the perpetrators.
+The testimony of a key witness was also dismissed and the prosecution was accused of misusing the victims' suffering.

+On 11-12 May 2013, Albanians as well Albanian political parties from the Southern Serbian region of Preševo held a protest in the Preševo city square, demanding the release of the group.
+In November 2013, the Serbian Appeals Court and Higher Court acquitted the eleven individuals who were previously found guilty and released them.
+The decision was criticized by Serbia's Office of War crimes prosecution.